dalesgit/wiki-vim/Gratitude Journal.md

 tags:
 ---
 # Gratitude Journal
+## Tue 17 Sep 2024
+For the lectio reading last night -- the paraphrase of Psalm 137.
+Cf. notes in Joplin
 ## Fri 13 Sep 2024

 - The opportunity to be a part of the SD class.